lives in human hair follicles!

 Ungex is safe for all hair types and ages.

-• Ungex presents professional products (herbal solution + ozone therapy) with
+• Ungex presents professional products (Care Plan) with

-computerized hair scanning analysis in a new breakthrough technology to help eliminating
+computerized hair scanning analysis in a new breakthrough technology to help eliminate

 • The parasites frequently lie in pairs; they are elongated organisms with an obvious head-neck part and a body-tail part.